 The silence of a gray afternoon was spent in earnest longings.
-Gentle murmurs drifted in the wind carried by memories of a past that she held on to.
-Elena remembered many things and she didn’t want to forget.
-She remembered bedtime stories with her father who told her wonderful tales of heroes and heroines in far-off places, of magic and the creatures that were born of it, and stories of gods and monsters and legends that would forever dwell in her mind.
-Ah, such were the days, she remembered fondly, when her father was still alive.
+Gentle murmurs drifted in the wind carried by memories of the past.
+Elena remembered many things, and she did not want to forget.
+She remembered bedtime stories with her father telling her of delightful tales of heroes and heroines in far-off places, of magic and the creatures that were born of it, and the stories of gods and monsters and legends that would forever dwell in her mind.
+Ah, such were the days, she remembered fondly when her father was still alive.
 He was gone now – everything was gone now.

-She was a sad ten year old girl who would see a shrink on a Friday and a chiropractor on the weekends.
+She was a sad twelve-year-old girl who saw a shrink on Fridays and a chiropractor on the weekends.
 Elena was treated for depression.
-She was a recluse.
-She was a cripple.
-She was a miserable shell of her former self.
-Most of the time the medicine worked and she found herself out of her depressed state, but sometimes she found herself staring, remembering what it was like to have a father, and the bedtime stories would return to mind with her father’s voice that echoed with the tales told.
-Sometimes the books and the stories inside meant nothing without a voice that gave them life.
+She was a recluse, a cripple, and she was a miserable shell of her former self.
+Sometimes the medicine she took worked, and she found herself out of her depressed state, but often she found herself staring, remembering what it was like to have a father, and the bedtime tales would return to mind with her father’s voice that echoed with the stories told.
+These stories meant nothing without a voice that gave them life.
 These stories were meaningless now.

-Her father’s stories of high adventure and magical tales of heroic princesses, warriors of great renown, and the enchanted world of faeries and gods and many magical wonders leaped out of his head and into her world.
-Often times her mother would come in her room to scold her father for letting her stay up late.
-Elena remembered her old man’s embarrassed smile after being caught, but a loving kiss on the cheek by both of them would always melt her mother’s angry face.
+Her father told stories of high adventure and magical tales of heroic princesses, warriors of great renown, and the enchanted world of faeries and gods.
+The many magical wonders leaped out of his head and into her world.
+Oftentimes, her mother would come into her room to scold her father for letting her stay up late.
+Elena remembered her father’s embarrassed smile after being caught, but a loving kiss on the cheek by both of them would always melt her mother’s angry face.
 Those were all but memories, and sometimes, like the passing of time, some of those memories faded away.

 The gray day gave no warmth.
 Elena hummed to herself a song that her father sang when she was seven.
 The melody was that of an old Tagalog folk song… O Ilaw, which for her symbolized her father’s integrity and the love she once knew and remembered.
 She shed a tear.